Thatoo/pleroma_ynh/README.md

 #### Multi-users support

-LDAP and HTTP auth are not supported?
+LDAP and HTTP auth are not supported.

-The app can be used by multiple users?
+The app can be used by multiple users.

 #### Supported architectures